Sharjeelbaig/codelinea/README.md

 ## Acknowledgments

 Codelinea was inspired by the need for a tool to help developers better understand code snippets.
-We would like to thank the open-source community for their contributions to this project.
+We would like to thank the open-source community for in case if they contributed to this project.